 Press the cookie cutter letter firmly into the clay.
 Press around the entire cookie cutter to ensure that you have cut the clay evenly.
 (Another good step for little hands!)

-Peel the excess clay away from the letter shape.
+Peel the excess clay away from the clay alphabet letter shape.
 Use your putty knife to scrape under the letter if it does not peel away from the table easily.
 Carefully place your putty knife almost parallel to the surface and slide it under the letter.

 If the letter shape has a small cut-out in the middle, like an “A,” gently try to push the piece out.
 If you can’t get it out, you will need to use a sharp knife, like an X-Acto knife, box cutter, or another tool that can help to remove it.
 Just slowly use the knife to trace the lines that the cookie cutter made.
 After you trace the lines, you should be able to pop-out the piece.
 Don’t worry if you letter has some rough edges.
 They can be easily sanded down after the clay has baked or dried.

-Place your letters on a baking sheet (or foil on a baking sheet) and bake your clay according to the package directions (or let your clay air dry according to package directions).
+Place your clay alphabet letters on a baking sheet (or foil on a baking sheet) and bake your clay according to the package directions (or let your clay air dry according to package directions).
 My clay baked or 30 minutes at 230 degrees F. Let your clay cool to the touch before the next steps.

 (An optional step is to cover your letters in Modge Podge to lock in everything and prevent the letters from getting dirty.)